It's time for an update

 How does a combi boiler work?

-Contemporary combination boilers uses condensing technology to efficiently heat the water in the system by extracting latent heat from the flue gases.
+Contemporary combination boilers use condensing technology to efficiently heat the water in the system by extracting latent heat from the flue gasses.

 What are the advantages of a combi boiler?